 The famous black dress worn by Audrey Hepburn in the opening scenes of this movie was sold for $807,000 on December 4, 2006 at Christie's Auction House in London, making it the second most expensive piece of movie memorabilia ever sold.
 The first is the Best Picture Oscar for Gone with the Wind (1939).

-Elements of Holly's character in the original novel, such as her flirtation with bisexuality, were omitted to make the part more suitable for Audrey Hepburn.
+Elements of Holly's character in the original novel, such as her flirtation with bisexuality, were omitted in deference to the times, and to make the part more suitable for Audrey Hepburn.
 Notably however she still accompanies a visibly bored Paul to a strip club.

 Although it's never explained why Holly is wearing a bed sheet at her cocktail party, an earlier scene (cut before release) established she'd been taking a bath and had to improvise a gown on the spur of moment.
 The cut scene was featured in Life magazine pictorial shortly before film was released.